George O'Leary

-George Joseph O'Leary (born August 17, 1946) is a former American football coach and college athletics administrator.
+George Joseph O'Leary (born August 17, 1946) is an American former football coach and college athletics administrator.
 He served as the head football coach of the Georgia Tech Yellow Jackets from 1994 to 2001 and the UCF Knights from 2004 to 2015.
-He was hired in 2001 to be the head coach of the Notre Dame Fighting Irish but resigned after five days for lying on his resume.
+He was famously hired in 2001 to be the head coach of the Notre Dame Fighting Irish but resigned after five days for lying on his resume.
 O'Leary was an assistant coach for the Minnesota Vikings of the National Football League (NFL) from 2002 to 2004, and an assistant coach for the Syracuse Orange and San Diego Chargers.

 During his twelve-year tenure with the Knights, O'Leary guided the team to the fourth-best turnaround in NCAA history (2005), and led UCF to one of the biggest upsets of the BCS era in the 2014 Fiesta Bowl.
 Following an 0–8 start to the 2015 season, O'Leary resigned as UCF's head coach.

 Personal life

 O'Leary was born on August 17, 1946, in Central Islip, New York, and graduated from Central Islip High School in 1964.
 O'Leary is married to Sharon O'Leary (née Schnellenberger) and they have four children; two daughters, Chris and Trish, and two sons, Tim and Marty.
+He has a great niece, Saoirse.
 Marty was a senior free safety on the 2001 Georgia Tech team that his father coached.

 O'Leary earned a Bachelor of Science degree in physical education from the University of New Hampshire in 1968.

-When he wasn't coaching football or serving as a gym teacher, O'Leary taught drivers education classes.